From ABC to KPZ: Associated martingales

 \subsection{Finding the fluctuation fields}

 In view of Lemma~\ref{lemmaqv}, let us fix the diffusive scaling $a=2$.
 First we observe that, independently of the values of $D_1,D_2,v$ and $b$, the variance of the terms in the sixth and seventh lines {in \eqref{dynkin_case_gen_n}} are of order $O(N^{-2\gamma})$, so that they can be neglected for any $\gamma>0$.
 On the other hand, one sees that the variance of the terms in the fourth and fifth lines of \eqref{dynkin_case_gen_n} are of order $O(N^{2-2\gamma})$, which explodes for any $\gamma\in(0,1)$, while that on the eighth is of order $O(N^{2b-3})$.
 Therefore, we are forced to choose the velocity $v$, the scaling $b$ and the constants $D_1$ and $D_2$, in order to annihilate them.
-Note that their sum is
+Note that, {after a replacement of discrete derivatives by continuous ones, which can be done by paying a price of a lower order with respect to $N$} their sum is

 For the coefficients of the integrals to be equal to zero, we first want to pick $b$ in such a way that the summands are of the same order, which imposes $b=a=2$, and then need to find constants $D_1, D_2$ and $v$ satisfying the system of equations